jaegertracing/spark-dependencies/README.md

 # Jaeger Spark dependencies
 This is a Spark job that collects spans from storage, analyze links between services, and stores them for later presentation in the UI.
-Note that it is needed for the production deployment, all-in-one distribution does not need this job.
+Note that it is needed for the production deployment.
+`all-in-one` distribution does not need this job.

 This job parses all traces on a given day, based on UTC.
 By default, it processes the current day, but other days can be explicitly specified.

 This repository is based on [zipkin-dependencies](https://github.com/openzipkin/zipkin-dependencies).

+## Spans from Zipkin native clients e.g. `Brave`
+This implementation currently does not **fully** support processing of spans reported from native Zipkin tracers.
+However, in the most cases it identifies links correctly.

+it is problematic if a RPC span is reported as a single span e.g. containing both client and server annotations.
+For example app instrumented with `Brave` sending requests to itself.
+In this case the job does not create a link for this service.
+The job also assumes that timestamp for client spans are lower than server spans.

 ## Quick-start
 Spark job can be run as docker container and also as java executable: